se-edu/learningresources/contents/go/Go.md

 var name = "John Smith"
 ```

-When initializers are not used, simply declaring a variable allocates storage for the variable and initializes its value to that type's zero value.
+When an initializer is not used, declaring a variable allocates storage for the variable and initializes its value to that type's zero value.
 The zero value is `0` for numeric types, `false` for booleans, `""` for strings, `nil` for pointers, functions, interfaces, slices, channels, and maps.

-As an extension of type inference, the `:=` short assignment statement can be used inside a function to as a `var` declaration with implicit type:
+In addition to omitting the type when it can be inferred, you can also eliminate the keyword `var` when performing variable declaration by using the `:=` short assignment statement. `:=` acts as a shortcut to declare and immediately initialize a variable inside of a function.

 ```go
 name := "John Smith"
 ```